-- Wales Institute of Social and Economic Research, Data and Methods (WISERD) funded by ESRC/HEFCW (jointly with Aberystwyth, Bangor, Cardiff and Swansea Universities)
+- Wales Institute of Social and Economic Research, Data and Methods (WISERD) Phase 1 (2008-2012): funded by the ESRC and HEFCW (Reconfiguration and Collaboration Fund) (jointly with Aberystwyth, Bangor, Cardiff and Swansea Universities)

 - Understanding the role of ICT use in connectivity of minority communities in Wales funded by AHRC (jointly with Cardiff and Swansea Universities)

 - Spatial Data Usability (funded by Ordnance Survey)